15th Finchley

 The above two events straddled the Group’s own summer camp that was held in Guernsey.

-en and were guests of the 1st Hørsholm Group.
-This merry five had a wonderful holiday, packing into their short stay every conceivable kind of recreation including a trip to Sweden.
-The log book and a diary of the holiday show how much they owed to Group Scoutmaster Bahn of the 1st Hørsholm Group.
+In 1938 the Rover Crew, under the leadership of Jimmy Keep, got a new lease of life with nine new Squires and before long they had arranged overseas trip.
+Five Rovers and Scouters – Charlie Roberts, Jimmy Keep, Alec Keep, John Brown & Frank Cannon – went to Copenhagen and were guests of the 1st Hørsholm Group.
+They had a wonderful holiday, packing into their short stay every conceivable kind of recreation, including a trip to Sweden.
+The log book and a diary of the holiday show how much they owed to Group Scoutmaster Bahn of the 1st Hørsholm.

-Also shortly before the start of the war, Gedda Game the Scout Master got married.
+Also, shortly before the start of the war, Gedda Game, the SM got married.
 The Cubs, Scouts and Rovers provided a Guard of Honour and the reception was held at ‘Utopia’.

-A big project for 1939 was the design and building of an extension at the rear of ‘Utopia’ for a Scouters’ room, a Rover den, an Old Scouts’ room and a store.
+A big project however, for 1939, was the design and building of an extension at the rear of ‘Utopia’ for a Scouters’ room, a Rover Den, an Old Scouts’ room and a store.
 Amazingly all went well and it was completed by the end of the year.
 It was formally opened by Mr J McKeown (Mac), a former GSM, and reported on by the local press.

 With the declaration of war ‘Utopia’ became No 1 Centre of the Air Raid Precautions (ARP) messenger service, with an Air Raid shelter dug in front of the building.
 However, every effort was made to continue Scouting activities.

-The older Scouts and Rover Crew helped in many ways, being dispatch riders, stretcher bearers and erecting air raid shelters.
-A lot of time was spent at Warden’s Posts or Finchley Memorial Hospital, and after so many hours they were awarded a National Service Badge.
+The older Scouts and Rover Crew helped in many ways during the war, being dispatch riders, stretcher bearers and erecting air raid shelters.
+A lot of time was being spent at Warden’s Posts or Finchley Memorial Hospital, and after so many hours they were awarded a National Service Badge.
 Many of the Rovers were in fact providing this help whilst still having to go to work.
 However, as the war progressed and they got older they went into all three services.

-Sadly, in August 1942 Frank Canon, an Old Boy, lost his life.
-He was a Sgt (Wireless Op/Air Gunner) on board a Wellington bomber which took off from RAF Harwell to carry out night bombing practice over Oldstone ranges.
-The aircraft collided with another Wellington over the ranges and crashed 6 miles WNW of Wantage.
+Sadly, in August 1942, Frank Cannon, an Old Boy, lost his life.
+He was a Sgt (wireless Op/Air gunner) on board a Wellington bomber which took off from RAF Harwell to carry out night bombing practice over Oldstone Ranges.
+The aircraft collided with another Wellington over the ranges and crashed 6-miles WNW of Wantage.
 He was 22.

 After the initial clamp down on camping a number of weekend camps took place including trips to Shenley over the Whitsun holiday.
 The District held a Patrol competition at Victoria Park in 1943 and the 15th Finchley Stag Patrol (led by PL David Butler of the 5th Finchley) were successful in winning the trophy.

-The census figures for 1943 showed that there were 25 Cubs, 32 Scouts (including those of the 5th Finchley) and, due to National Service, only 1 Rover.
+The census figures for 1943 showed that there were 25 Cubs, 32 Scouts (including those of the 5th Finchley) as well as noting that 13 members of the Group were in the forces.

 Some other camps were held during the war and photos have emerged of camps at Shenley during 1943 and 1944.